AgenteDog/CoDtoUE4/README.md

 #### How to install my plugin:

-1. Create a new UE4 project (optional, you can use an existing one)
+1. Create a new UE4 project. (optional, you can use an existing one.)
-2. Go to your project folder
+2. Go to your project folder.
-3. Create a new folder called "Plugins"
+3. Create a new folder called "Plugins".
-4. Unzip the downloaded .rar file in that folder
+4. Unzip the downloaded .rar file in that folder.
-5. You can now open your project
+5. You can now open your project.

 ## Using the plugin:

-You will see a new icon in the tool that has as a logo the words "CTU".
+You will see a new icon in the toolbar that has as a logo with the words "CTU".
 Just click that button.

 You will see this: